esarks/SkylerThomas2/00_introduction-secular.md

 An ancient writer knew this place:

-> *"Save me, for the waters have come up to my neck.
-I sink in the miry depths, where there is no foothold.
-I have come into the deep waters; the floods engulf me.
-I am worn out calling for help; my throat is parched.
-My eyes fail, looking for hope."*
+> *"Save me, O God, for the floodwaters are up to my neck.
+Deeper and deeper I sink into the mire; I can't find a foothold.
+I am in deep water, and the floods overwhelm me.
+I am exhausted from crying for help; my throat is parched.
+My eyes are swollen with weeping, waiting for my God to help me."*
+>
+> — Psalm 69:1-3 (NLT)

 Worn out calling for help.